TiKevin83/VSCodeWebSandbox/README.md

 # VSCodeWebSandbox
-A static web sandbox intended for use with VS Code inspired by local-minifier
+inspired by local-minifier
 https://github.com/amardeeprai/local-minifier

-Intended to be used with VS Code and the Live Server extension.
+An environment for robust static web development with VS Code and Live Server Uses gulp to compile templates in Pug, SASS, and Typescript and minify everything for production

 ## Initial setup: